alysiadugan4/web-design-challenge/README.md

 - Be sure your website works at all window widths/sizes.
 - Feel free to take some liberty in the visual aspects, but keep the core functionality the same.

-### Bonuses

-- Use a different dataset!
-The requirements above still hold, but make it your own.
-- Use a Bootstrap theme to customize your website.
-You may use a tool like [Bootswatch](https://bootswatch.com/).
-Make it look snazzy, give it some attitude.
-If using this, be sure you also meet all of the requirements listed above.
-- Add extra visualizations!
-The more comparisons the better, right?
-- Use meaningful glyphicons next to links in the header.
-- Have visualization navigation on every visualizations page with an active state.
-See the screenshots below.

-### Screenshots

-This section contains screenshots of each page that must be built, at varying screen widths.
-These are a guide; you can meet the requirements without having the pages look exactly like the below images.